Sanja Doležal: Early life and career

 As a child she appeared in commercials for Medolino and Frutolino, brands of baby food manufactured by Croatian company Podravka.
-And practiced karate.
+She also practiced karate.
 She then joined a Zagreb pop-rock band "First Love" in 1981.
 It was the first teen band in the former Yugoslavia, which continued to be active between 1978 and 1982.
 During her time with the group she recorded the album Private (1981) and If we remain alone (1982).

 In 1983 she joined Novi fosili, a pop band founded in 1969, to replace their first singer Đurđica Barlović.
 Doležal remained with the band until 1991, and re-joined them again in 2005.
 With Doležal, the band released seven albums and became one of the most popular pop acts in Yugoslavia, selling hundreds of thousands of records and regularly performing at sold-out venues.
 During their heyday, the band represented Yugoslavia in the 1987 Eurovision Song Contest (on her 24th birthday), with the song Ja sam za ples (I Wanna Dance) and finished fourth with 92 points.

 After leaving the band in 1991, she went on to play the role of a celebrity journalist in the music and comedy show Je’l me netko tražio (aired on HRT).

 She recorded three solo albums to much less success, before retiring from singing in the early 2000s.
 She then hosted her own daytime talk show Sanja on RTL from 2004 to 2006.
 In 2014 she became one of the hosts of Croatian Radiotelevision's morning program Dobro jutro, Hrvatska (Good Morning Croatia).

 She currently hosts the segment Kuhanje je IN on IN Magazin, airing on Nova TV, as well as performing in the Croatian version of Menopause.